haohan723/DistributedDeepLearning/README.md

 You will be successful in this course if you have a basic knowledge of computer programming expecially Python programming language.
 Also some familiarity with deep learning like neural networks will be helpful.

-You can download Keras and TensorFlow easily on your computer for free.
-You need a Google Cloud free tier account and `$300` credit.
-By going through this course, you will probably just need to spend at most `$50` out of your `$300` free credit.
+In this course, you will need a Google Cloud free tier account.
+Note that you won't be charged by creating the account.
+Instead, you can get `$300` credit to spend on Google Cloud Platform for 12 months and access to the Always Free tier to try participating products at no charge.
+By going through this course, you will probably need to spend at most `$50` out of your `$300` free credit.

 ### Built with
 * [Keras](https://keras.io/)